Vision-and-Learning-Lab-UAlberta/home/content/authors/hoangn/_index.md

 education:
   courses:
-  - course: MSc in Computer and Engineering
+  - course: MSc in Electrical and Computer Engineering
     institution: University of Alberta
     year: 2019 - Now
   - course: BSc in Computer Science